FAQ

 When can we apply?

-Applications can be made at anytime throughout the year, please check our deadline dates on the Grant Awards page.
+Applications can be made at any time throughout the year.
+Please check our deadline dates on the Grant Award Deadlines page, although earlier submission is encouraged.

 How often can we apply?

-Charities can apply once in every rolling 12 month period.
+Charities can apply once in every calendar year.

 Who can apply?

-Registered charities that can demonstrate specific charitable work and public benefit in Birmingham, the 4 boroughs of the Black Country (Walsall, Sandwell, Wolverhampton & Dudley), Herefordshire and Worcestershire.
+Registered charities that can demonstrate specific charitable work and public benefit in Birmingham, the 4 boroughs of the Black Country (Walsall, Sandwell, Wolverhampton & Dudley), Worcestershire and Herefordshire providing support in any of the following key sectors: Children & Young People; Disabled & Health; Environment & Heritage; The Arts; Work in the Community & the Elderly; Social Support and Hospices.
+These registered charities are normally based in our beneficial area.

 What can we appeal for?

-Charities can appeal for both core funding and a project or capital appeal.
+Charities can appeal for core funding or a project/capital appeal.

 What documents are required with the application form?

-A supporting letter (generally no longer than 2 pages), giving details of your charity and your appeal, confirmation that accounts no older than 18 months prior to your appeal are available on the Charity Commission website, or are attached to the email, and confirmation of your bank details, see below for acceptable documents.
+A supporting letter (generally no longer than 2 pages) giving details of your charity and your appeal, accounts no older than 18 months* prior to your appeal are attached to the email, and confirmation of your bank details (see below for acceptable documents).
+All documents are preferred in PDF format.

 Which documents are suitable to confirm your bank details?

-A scanned copy of either a) a Bank Giro Credit (paying in slip) or b) a cheque book or c) a bank statement (please note a transaction listing is not suitable)
+A scanned copy of either a (i) Bank Giro Credit (paying in slip) or (ii) a cheque book or (iii) a bank statement.
+A transaction listing is not suitable.

 Why do we have to provide a document to prove our bank details?